The Life and Legacy of Calixa Lavallée: Composer of "O Canada"

 Lavallée towards the end of his life

-As a Trio , we are exploring some of Lavallée's other compositions and hope to showcase some of his lesser known pieces in our up and coming concerts.
+As a trio, we are exploring some of Lavallée's other compositions.
+We hope to showcase some of his lesser-known pieces in our upcoming concerts.

 • Peacocks in Difficulties/Loulou, comic opera